 - The light pulse also encourages the production of collagen, a natural protein that fills in wrinkles, making the skin healthy and supple.
 With every sitting, the results of photorejuvenation become more pronounced.

-- Five full-face photofacial sessions spaced three weeks apart are generally required for optimal results.
+- Five full-face photofacial sessions have spaced three weeks apart are generally required for optimal results.

 Which candidates are eligible?

-- Candidates who have a blotchy, sun-damaged, or a discolored skin, or whose skin is affected by larger pores or wrinkles, may benefit from a photofacial treatment.
+- Candidates who have blotchy, sun-damaged, discolored skin or whose skin is affected by larger pores or wrinkles, may benefit from a photofacial treatment.

-- The procedure is quiet quick and involves no downtime, and therefore being a convenient option for people with busy schedules.
+- The procedure is quiet quick and involved no downtime, and therefore being a convenient option for people with busy schedules.